qyber-black/Code-MRSNet/README.md

 This writes `PATH_TO_MODEL_ROOT/aggregate/all_results.csv` (overwriting if it exists).

+The aggregation script:
+- Combines training/validation results with benchmark results
+- Extracts model parameters from folder structure
+- Creates a unified CSV with all performance metrics
+- Handles multiple model variants and cross-validation folds

 ## Issues

 * If GPyOpt for gpo selection fails with "not positive definite, even with jitter.",